teamdigitale/dpt-services-infra-kubernetes/README.md

-# Kubernetes configuration scripts for Department of Innovation
+# Kubernetes configuration scripts for the Italian Digital Transformation Department

 The repository contains the Kubernetes configurations used to setup the Department of Innovation Kubernetes resources after they've been provisioned with [Terraform](https://github.com/teamdigitale/dpt-services-infra-tf-live).

-## The Italian Department of Innovation
+## The Italian Department of Digital Transformation

 More informations about the Italian Department of Innovation can be found on the Department [website](https://innovazione.gov.it/)